 ED 326 Real World Application in the Social Studies (3)

 Addresses methods of teaching social studies that focus on introducing students to the knowledge, skills, and attitudes required of citizens of a democracy.
-Fall, every year.
-Requires admission to the Teacher Education Program.
+Spring, every year.
+Requires enrollment in the Educator Preparation Program.